LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 ------

 One output is defined as a single alias (:class:`~openqasm3.ast.AliasStatement`) with a single `@leqo.output` annotation.
+The annotation specifies the index of the corresponding output.

 * One qubit may only be used in one output at most
 * Outputs may be concatenated from multiple non-contiguous blocks of memory.